Kehvarl/roguelikedev-2024-drgtk/Progress_Log.md

 An Explored tile is one that has been visited, but is currently not in the players field of view.
 Anything could be happening there and the player would never know.

 Finally, a Visible tile is one currently in the Player's field of view.
 It holds few mysteries, unless there are hidden or invisible things.

+#### Tracking Tile state
+There are basically 3 places we can track the U/E/V state of a tile:
+ 1. The Game Map.
+This makes sense as the tiles are already part of the map.
+It basically makes "Tile State" an intrinsic property of the tiles

+ 2. The Engine.
+The engine already houses the GameMap, and it handles all actions.
+Having it track the state of every tile might work.

+ 3. The Entity.
+If we want every entity to maintain its own "Fog of War", know what it can see, and know the layout of places it has explored already, this is the way to do it.
+Definitely an option for a more advanced future game.

+ In our case we'll use the GameMap.
+We can even leverage the map's rendering function to handle the drawing for us instead.